tfpf/dotfiles/README.md

 ---

 These are the configuration files I use on Linux, macOS and Windows to set up a consistent development environment.
+Also included are some whimsical utilities I developed purely out of spite and found quite useful.

+# Custom Prompt

 [`custom-prompt`](custom-prompt) contains code to create a prompt for Bash or Zsh with information about the current Git repository and the current Python virtual environment, and report the running time of long commands.
 A session may